 I would talk to Mozart; I would suggest that he should write for the cello.
-He wrote for every single other instrument, even the harm and glass harmonica, and would you believe the double bass, but not the cello.
+He wrote for every single other instrument, even the glass harmonica – and would you believe the double bass – but not the cello.

 How do you teach fingerings to young cellists?
 What is it about the instrument’s design that makes fingerings so tricky to players?

 I teach fingerings for the structure of the hand for all positions, then I teach the shifting from position to position.
 The intricacies of intonation deals with speed of play, this should be taught early on.
 The bouts make the upper positions more difficult to reach, the force of depressing the string is much greater than the violin, and therefore to shift much greater distances makes it physically much more challenging.